Yattabyte/nSuite/README.md

 ### Packaging
-The nSuite wizard can package directories in 3 ways (in increasing complexity):
+The nSuite wizard can package directories in 3 ways (ordered by increasing complexity):
 - A .npack file
   - Can be unpacked using the nSuite wizard